Simple-Robotics/aligator/README.md

 It can be used for motion generation and planning, optimal estimation, deployment of model-predictive control on complex systems, and much more.

-Developing advanced, open-source, and versatile robotic software such as **Aligator** takes time and energy while requiring a lot of engineering support.
+Developing advanced, open-source, and versatile robotics software such as **aligator** takes time and energy while requiring a lot of engineering support.
 In recognition of our commitment, we would be grateful if you would quote our papers and software in your publications, software, and research articles.
 Please refer to the [Citation section](#citing-aligator) for further details.